Dog Owner Accidentally Pavloved Her Dog to Start His Day the Moment He Smells Coffee Being Made

-We would like to think that we are in charge of our pets as their owners.
-We pose ourselves as their masters in control of every aspect of their life.
+We like to think that we are in charge of our pets as their owners.
+We present ourselves as their masters, controlling every aspect of their lives.

-Every dog trainer that gets popular advises dog owners to be the alphas in their homes.
-They say that this is a surefire way to make your pets listen to you and follow your commands.
+Every popular dog trainer advises dog owners to be the alphas in their homes.
+They claim that this is a surefire way to make your pets listen to you and follow your commands.

-Making your dog believe that you are in charge actually does help when you train them.
+Making your dog believe that you are in charge actually helps when you train them.
 I speak from experience when I say that dogs do respond to authority.

-Training becomes easier when they trust in your command 100%.
-However, there are times when I swear that my dog is just humoring me when he follows my cues.
+Training becomes easier when they trust your commands 100%.
+However, there are times when I swear my dog is just humoring me when he follows my cues.

 There are also things that dogs learn without us having to train them.
-They associate things rather quickly and it's amusing to realize which habits of ours excite them because they somehow benefit from it.
+They associate things rather quickly, and it's amusing to realize which of our habits excite them because they somehow benefit from them.

 Take this dog owner and her dog.
-OP didn't exactly train her dog to start his day from the smell of coffee being made but that's exactly what happened.
+OP didn't exactly train her dog to start his day with the smell of coffee being made, but that's exactly what happened.

 OP wakes up at 5 AM every day, brushes her teeth, drinks her coffee, and takes Ollie out to answer nature's call.
-This was their daily routine for the seven years of Ollie's life.
+This has been their daily routine for the seven years of Ollie's life.

-Well, one morning, OP woke up earlier than usual and decided she won't be able to go back to sleep
+Well, one morning, OP woke up earlier than usual and decided she wouldn't be able to go back to sleep.

-Ollie was peacefully asleep in the living room while OP was going back and forth between the kitchen and her bedroom
+Ollie was peacefully asleep in the living room while OP went back and forth between the kitchen and her bedroom.

-As soon as the smell of coffee wafted around the kitchen, the dog stood up and walked to the door while staring at OP with bleary eyes
+As soon as the smell of coffee wafted through the kitchen, the dog stood up and walked to the door while staring at OP with bleary eyes.

 Conditioned Responses and Behavioral Psychology